adjust/cocos2dx_sdk/doc/migrate.md

 #### iOS

-Instead of opening URL directly from Objective-C, we now offer C++ interface for you to do this.
+Instead of opening a URL directly from Objective-C, we now offer a C++ interface for you to do this.
 Both are functional and you can choose one from those two methods.

 ##### Objective-C code